 Source: Facebook Creator Studio

-Instagram doesn't provide their sources of data, but we similarly assume that they rely on information that users provide.
+Instagram doesn't provide its sources of data, but we similarly assume that it relies on information that users provide.
 If users do not disclose their gender on Instagram, they might use data from Facebook where users self-report their gender and select their preferred pronoun.

-Social Data determines gender by analyzing profile pictures and latest selfies with the help of our photo analysis technology; checking names and bio descriptions (where relevant).
+Our partner determines gender by analyzing profile pictures and the latest selfies with the help of our photo analysis technology; checking names and bio descriptions (where relevant).
 Similarly to age, audience gender is available only as an aggregated percentage.

 Whenever you make a decision regarding which data to use for your business, pay attention to the sources and their reliability.
 Can these data help you achieve your goals and make the right decision when selecting influencers?

-By partnering with Social Data, we seek to assist advertisers by providing them with data that will make their marketing campaigns more relevant and effective.
-If your influencers do not use any inauthentic methods for followers growth, our data will be very similar to the equivalent Instagram Insights.
+By partnering with our data provider, we seek to assist advertisers by providing them with data that will make their marketing campaigns more relevant and effective.
+If your influencers do not use any inauthentic methods for follower growth, our data will be very similar to the equivalent Instagram Insights.
 This prevents you from investing time and resources in collaboration that cannot help you reach your KPIs.